 Counselling and Psychotherapy in High Wycombe, Buckinghamshire

 I am a UKCP registered psychotherapist and counsellor working in Hazlemere, near High Wycombe, in Buckinghamshire.
-Before starting in private practice I trained in the NHS at St Barts' Hospital in London.
+Before starting in private practice I trained in the NHS at St Barts' Hospital in London and before that at the Homerton Hospital in Hackney.
 I have 15 years experience of working with people dealing with depression, low mood, anxiety states, trauma and bereavement.

 I work on both a short and long term basis with people who are trying to work through a variety of situations and problems.
 Sometimes relating to a specific event such as bereavement, divorce or redundancy, sometimes relating to a more general problem or behaviour.

 My psychotherapy and counselling practice is based at 212 Amersham Road, Hazlemere,(near High Wycombe), Buckinghamshire, HP15 7QT

 I am a member of the Association of Independent Psychotherapists, I have an MA in Psychotherapy & Counselling, I am a supervisor, and I work to both the UKCP and the BACP Code of Ethics.

 If you would like to arrange an initial consultation to talk through some of your feelings, thoughts, concerns or hopes, you are welcome to contact me.

 I also offer supervision services for qualified, and training, psychotherapists and counsellors.